-France has traditionally been a pro-active nation when it comes to regulating its own digital economy.
-Its Data Protection Authority (the CNIL) were quick to anticipate the potential impact of the EU's GDPR and, by October 2016, had published their Digital Republic Bill to reflect the changes being unfurled across the continent and mirror the evolving nature of online businesses and the data they capture.
-With President Macron keen for the French economy to emulate the agile abilities of a startup company, the ability to balance the privacy rights of its citizens versus the access to data that online businesses, such as affiliates, require to remain competitive, will be an early test of his leadership.
+France has traditionally been a proactive nation

+when it comes to regulating its own digital economy.
+Its Data Protection Authority (the CNIL) was guick to anticipate the potential impact of the EU's GDPR and, by October 2016, had published their Digital Republic Bill10 to reflect the changes being unfurled across the continent and mirror the evolving nature of online businesses and the data they capture.
+With President Macron eager for the French economy to emulate the agile abilities of a startup company, the ability to balance the privacy rights of its citizens versus the access to data that online businesses, such as affiliates, require to remain competitive, will be an early test of his leadership.